 First of all, as the person responsible for technology, I have to get to know the staff.
 So my first milestone was to take care of the team.
-The second step in my role is to advance us technologically and that is my focus at the moment.
+The second step in my role is to advance us technologically, and that is my focus at the moment.

 My working day mostly consists of meetings, on the one hand with my colleagues from the technical team, but also with stakeholders and the people responsible from the other Circles.
-I usually work through the different points in a two-week rhythm so the content and tasks are different in each case.
+I usually work through the different points in a two-week rhythm, so the content and tasks are different in each case.

 A diverse and committed team

-What is your first impression of RAIDBOXES and your team?
+What is your first impression of Raidboxes and your team?

-Regardless of this, I immediately felt very comfortable with my colleagues.
-I was perhaps a bit nervous about being involved in rather a "German group".
-Over the years, I've always worked with many, many people from all different cultural backgrounds.
+Regardless of this, I immediately felt very comfortable with my colleagues - I had a bit of respect for such a "rather German group", over the years I have always worked with many, many people from other cultural backgrounds.

 The focus for the future

-How did you manage to get an overview of RAIDBOXES in a short time?
+How did you manage to get an overview of Raidboxes in a short time?

-Are there any new things you want to introduce at RAIDBOXES ?
+Are there any new things you want to introduce at Raidboxes?

 Why did you choose a WordPress web host as your employer?

-RAIDBOXES continues to grow
+Raidboxes continues to grow